hyfn/homestead/readme.md

 5. run `vagrant up` at your homestead directory

-At this point you should have the ability to run one virtual machine for all your projects.
-The box will have the following specs
+At this point you should have the ability to run one virtual machine for all your projects which will be available at

+    `vm.first-project.local:8000`

+.
+The box will have the following specs:

-Ubuntu 14.04
++ Ubuntu 14.04
-PHP 5.5
++ PHP 5.5
-Nginx
++ Nginx
-MySQL
++ MySQL
-Postgres
++ Postgres
-Node (With Bower, Grunt, and Gulp)
++ Node (With Bower, Grunt, and Gulp)
-Redis
++ Redis
-Memcached
++ Memcached
-Beanstalkd
++ Beanstalkd
-Laravel Envoy
++ Laravel Envoy
-Fabric + HipChat Extension
++ Fabric + HipChat Extension

 and will compatible with auto-deployment via Laravel Forge